Gr33nCamper/Paul-s-Website/Sanrio.md

 I disagree

 The weather's nice, I have church family here, puts distance between me and home, and I can take it slower out here just to name a few things.
+Oh, and did I mention the beach?
+And Raising Cane's, Main Chick, and Reading Cinemas?
+And how Vons is right next to LR?
+And how the bus is super convenient in summer now that it's barely even full?
+Come on man, you already know summer 2023 in SD >> summer 2022 back home and it's only been like two weeks

 -